EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Results and discussion

 Next, we employ the proposed physics-informed neural operator to learn the solution operator of RVEs, as discussed in \cref{sec:methodology}.
-The models are trained using $N_f = 2000$ unsupervised input samples generated via LHS and tested on a dataset containing 100 samples.
-Results are summarized in \cref{tab:NOs} for all three RVEs.
-The results highlight the comparative performance of the EquiNO and VPIONet models across different components of the displacement vector field and stress tensor field.
-The EquiNO model consistently demonstrates superior performance in terms of lower relative $L_2$-norm of errors for each stress component and across all RVEs.
-For instance, for RVE1, EquiNO achieved significantly lower errors in both displacement components and stress components compared to VPIONet, resulting in a mean error $\mu_{\vsigma}$ of 3.69\% versus 9.65\% for VPIONet.
+As before, the models are trained using $N_f = 2000$ unsupervised input samples generated via LHS and tested on a dataset containing 100 samples.
+In this context, \emph{hard enforcement} refers to restricting the hypothesis space such that equilibrium is satisfied by construction, as in EquiNO, whereas \emph{soft enforcement} imposes physical laws through penalty terms in the loss function, as in VIONet.
+The results for all three RVEs are summarized in \cref{tab:NOs}, where the performance of VIONet and VIONet+ is compared against that of EquiNO.
+The results highlight the comparative performance of the EquiNO and VIONet models across different components of the displacement vector field and stress tensor field.
+The EquiNO model consistently demonstrates superior performance in terms of lower relative $L_2$-norm errors for each stress component and across all RVEs.
+For instance, for RVE3, EquiNO achieved significantly lower errors in both displacement components and stress components compared to VIONet, resulting in a mean error $\mu_{\vsigma}$ of 3.69\% versus 9.65\% for VIONet.
 Similar trends are observed in RVE2 and RVE3, where EquiNO maintains its advantage, particularly in stress prediction.

-In general, EquiNO obtains a mean error of less than 5\% in predicting the stress fields for all the RVEs.
+The results illustrate the advantages of enforcing equilibrium as a hard constraint.
+By preserving equilibrium by construction, EquiNO yields improved stability and consistently low stress errors across all RVEs.
+Overall, EquiNO achieves mean stress errors below 5\% for all considered microstructures.
+An ablation study isolating the effect of the divergence-free constraint is provided in \cref{app:dfm}.

-A field visualization of the reference data and predictions is provided in \cref{fig:NOs-rve1} for RVE1.
+A field visualization of the reference data and predictions is provided in \cref{fig:NOs-rve1} for RVE3.
 This visualization corresponds to a sample that exhibits the median relative $L_2$ error on stress components among the test samples.